Marine weather forecast services include:

 Coastal waters forecasts are for areas within 60 nautical miles of the coast (see map for coastal waters areas).
 Coastal waters forecasts are issued by Regional Forecasting Centres in each capital city generally twice daily and monitored continuously for changes which may occur.
 Updates may be issued at other times.

-The Coastal Waters forecast is now an all-in-one product for warning and forecast information.
+The Coastal Waters and Local Waters forecast is now an all-in-one product for warning and forecast information.
 Wind warning statements are inserted into the forecast for today or tomorrow.
 The details of wind strength, direction and timing are located directly below the wind warning statement.
-If a Coastal Waters zone is affected by a wind warning, the forecast will be updated every six-hours.
+If a Coastal Waters or Local Waters zone is affected by a wind warning, the forecast will be updated every six-hours.

 Example forecast with wind warnings current for today